Starting the Conversation about Senior Living Communities

 “We don’t want to be a burden to our children.”

-No matter what kind of options your parents may be considering—independent living, personal care or skilled nursing—please bring your questions to us.
+No matter what kind of options your parents may be considering – independent living, personal care or skilled nursing – bring any questions you have to us.
+You’ll find resources right here on this website, or contact us directly.
 At Meadow Lakes in East Windsor, NJ, we’re here to help.